IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 What can I do for my IBS?

-First, you need to eliminate any bacteria, fungi, or other substances that shouldn't be in the body in excess – for example, candida is one such fungus.
+First, you need to eliminate any bacteria, fungi, or other things that shouldn't be in the body in excess – for example, candida is one such fungus.

 80-85% of people with IBS have been shown to have bacterial overgrowth (SIBO) in the small intestine according to studies.

-With SIBO, you might experience heartburn, nausea, bloating, diarrhea, or excessive burping.
-If you don't experience these symptoms but only have IBS symptoms like constipation/diarrhea and stomach pain, then it's better to focus on more fiber, probiotics, and prebiotics.
+With SIBO, one may experience heartburn, nausea, bloating, diarrhea or excessive burping.
+If you don't experience these symptoms but only IBS symptoms like constipation/diarrhea and stomach pain, then it's better to focus on more fiber, probiotics and prebiotics.

 However, it's always good to test for SIBO.

 IBS patients need more healthy fiber.
-It is good to eat starchy vegetables in all colors – preferably steamed.
+It's good to eat starchy vegetables in all colors – preferably steamed.
 Also some fruit, lots of berries, sprouts, vegetable juice, broth, miso soup, white lean protein, quinoa, chia seeds, good fats like olive oil and avocado.

-Don't eat too many dairy products, remove yellow cheese, red meat, white sugar, nuts, spicy food, eggs and gluten completely if possible.
+Don't eat too much dairy products, remove yellow cheese, red meat, white sugar, nuts, spicy food, eggs and gluten completely if possible.

-Other things that disrupt are too much coffee, black tea, alcohol, carbonated drinks, refined carbohydrates, laxatives and certain medications.
+Other things that disturb are too much coffee, black tea, alcohol, carbonated drinks, refined carbohydrates, laxatives and certain medications.

 Food allergies are common when you have IBS that you may not know about.
-It is therefore a very good idea to do food intolerance tests.
+It is therefore a very good idea to do a food intolerance test.

 Stress

 Remember that any stress is also a contributing factor.
-If you experience stress, it needs to be addressed with relaxation exercises, preferably gentle yoga, walks, relaxing music and meditation, as well as calming herbs such as lemon balm or specially designed supplements for this purpose, such as L-theanine.
+If you experience stress, it needs to be addressed with relaxing exercises, preferably gentle yoga, walks, relaxing music and meditation as well as calming herbs such as lemon balm or specially designed supplements for this purpose such as L-theanine.

-In this article we write more about exhaustion that occurs with prolonged stress.
+In this article we write more about exhaustion that occurs with long-term stress.

 Exercise